fashion21/fashion21.github.io/_products/accessories/eyelash-adhesive.md

     hex: N/A
 published: true
 ---
 Getting beautiful lashes was never this easy.
 Our eyelash adhesive is easy to apply, makes sure our top-quality falsies stay put for a long time, and doesn't harm your eyes.
-Also available in smaller tube of 1.3 grams!
+Also available in smaller tube of 1.3 grams.